albertlauncher/documentation/src/_docs/donation.md

 If you found here you are probably thinking about donating some bucks for the development of your favorite keyboard launcher ;D That's great.
 Thank you.
 It makes me happy to know that people are grateful for what I (love to) do, and I highly appreciate that you are thinking about a donation.

-These are there services you can use to donate.
+These are the services you can use to donate.
 I want to make it simple, so if you think the list below is missing something let me know.

 * PayPal: